1981 Seattle Seahawks season

 The 1981 Seattle Seahawks season was the team's sixth season with the National Football League (NFL).
 The Seahawks got off to a terrible start, losing six of their first seven games, on the way to a 6–10 season.
-Steve Largent would have a stellar season with 1,224 receiving yards.
-Jim Zorn was having a bounce back season, completing a career high 59% of his passes, 13 TDs 9 INT’s 6.2 yards per attempt before his injury against the Raiders at home.
 Seattle opened their season at Cincinnati, and held a 21–0 lead before the Bengals rallied for an improbable 27–21 win.
 This loss was a portent into the season.
-The Seahawks also blew a 24–3 3rd quarter lead at home to the Raiders before losing 32–31.
+Later in the season, the Seahawks would go on to lose a 24–3 3rd quarter lead at home to the Raiders, ultimately losing 32–31.
 Seven of their 10 losses were by two possessions or more.

-The Achilles heel for the team was the running game on offense and defense.
-On offense they ranked 27th in yards and 26th in yards per attempt.
-On defense the ranking was 27th in yards 28th in yards per attempt.
-Only once did the defense hold a team under 100 yards rushing which was against the Chargers in San Diego, losing 24–10.
+The Achilles' heel for the team was the running game on offense and defense.
+On offense, they ranked 27th in yards and 26th in yards per attempt.
+On defense, they ranked 27th in yards and 28th in yards per attempt.
+Only once did the defense hold a team under 100 yards rushing, which was against the Chargers in San Diego, where they lost 24–10.

 The disappointing season had some memorable highlights.
-At the time the biggest come from behind victory, at home against the Steelers, down 21–3 winning 24–21.
-On Monday night, the team’s first victory over the San Diego Chargers, losing their first seven meetings, winning 44–23.
+Among them, their then-biggest come-from-behind victory which took place at home against the Steelers on November 8th, where the Seahawks went from losing 21–3 to winning 24–21.
+On November 16th, the Seahawks won their first victory over the San Diego Chargers 44–23 after losing their first seven meetings.
+Steve Largent had a stellar season with 1,224 receiving yards.
+Jim Zorn had a bounce-back season, completing a career high 59% of his passes, 13 touchdowns, 9 interceptions, and 6.2 yards per attempt before his injury against the Raiders at home.